Uncovering Your Signature Style: The 7-Day Challenge

 "If I had to live with just 5 pieces from here, what would I choose—and why?"

 These could be clothing items, accessories, or shoes.
-But be real—no fantasy ball gowns unless you actually wear them to the grocery store.
+Be honest—no fantasy ball gowns unless you actually wear them to the grocery store.

 What do these items say about me?